 Over the next 4 weekly blog posts I will be sharing more about the ACES study.
 I invite you to join us and remember your comments below are very valuable.
 Plus if you know anyone else who might benefit from this information please invite them to join us by signing up at my website Your Strongest Life www.yourstrongestlife.com.

-PS Have you read hundreds of self help books and thousands of dollars and hundreds of hours in talk therapy only to continue feeling discouraged that you still FEEL stuck in your emotional baggage but you don’t know what it is or what to do about it?
+PS Have you read hundreds of self help books and spent thousands of dollars and hundreds of hours in talk therapy only to continue feeling discouraged that you still FEEL stuck in your emotional baggage but you don’t know what it is or what to do about it?
 EFT may be what you are looking for!
-It was for me!
+It has been for me!

 “What I didn’t know was that I needed to embrace my heartbroken little boy’s loneliness and unresolved grief about his lost father, his lost family, and his lost childhood.
 I had to embrace my original pain.”